SignalK/specification/gitbook-docs/security.md

 #### HTTP Clients

-To validate a token, a web based client should send an HTTP GET request to `/signalk/«version»/auth/validate` with the token in the cookie, or in the header.
+To validate a token, a web based client should send an HTTP POST request to `/signalk/«version»/auth/validate` with the token in the cookie, or in the header.
 If the token is valid, a new token is created with new expiry time, and a new cookie or header set in the response.
 This effectively renews a token.

 The reply message will be returned in any case.